Hearing and Proclaiming the Message of Scripture A Seminar on Preaching from the Old Testament

 Daniel I. Block, PhD

-This conference is designed for pastors and ministry leaders who preach or teach.
+Hosted at North Langley Community Church, this event is designed for pastors or church leaders who preach or teach.

 Monday, January 30 from 9:00 am – 4:30 pm